rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 #### Helpful Person
-Last year, I was going through a tough time after losing my job.
-I was struggling and didn't have enough money for rent or food.
-That's when my neighbour, Mrs Lee, stepped in.
-She's an elderly woman who lives alone, but she's genuinely kind.
-She noticed I was stressed and invited me to her home for dinner.
-She cooked a delicious homemade meal—rice, vegetables, and chicken soup—which really comforted me.
-Not only that, but she offered me a place to stay for a few nights until I sorted things out.
-To top it off, she even lent me some cash to cover my immediate expenses, saying it was no big deal.
-Her generosity not only helped me practically but also boosted my morale, and we've been good friends ever since.
-It was memorable because it came at a time when I was struggling.
-It made me feel supported and grateful.
+- Last year, I was going through a tough time after losing my job.
+- I was struggling and didn't have enough money for rent or food.
+- That's when my neighbour, Mrs Lee, stepped in.
+- She's an elderly woman who lives alone, but she's genuinely kind.
+- She noticed I was stressed and invited me to her home for dinner.
+- She cooked a delicious homemade meal—rice, vegetables, and chicken soup—which really comforted me.
+- Not only that, but she offered me to stay at her place for a few nights until I sorted things out.
+- On top it, she even lent me some cash to cover my immediate expenses, saying it was no big deal.
+- Her generosity not only helped me practically but also boosted my morale,
+- and we've been good friends ever since.
+- It was memorable because it came at a time when I was struggling.
+- It made me feel supported and grateful.

 #### 0. Describe your daily routine